Users

 You can also use a mass-operation to set the Disable On Date (UTC) field for multiple users:

-3. Select Enable from the mass operations drop-down menu at the bottom of the page.
-The Enable Users dialog opens.
+- Select Enable from the mass operations drop-down menu at the bottom of the page and the Enable Users dialog will open.